Tigers vs. Guardians Player Props Betting Odds

 Greene Stats

-- Riley Greene has 100 hits with 18 doubles, four triples, 11 home runs, 30 walks and 33 RBI.
-He's also stolen six bases.
+- Riley Greene has collected 100 hits with 18 doubles, four triples, 11 home runs and 30 walks.
+He has driven in 33 runs with six stolen bases.

 Greene Recent Games